skarny0/mech-int-chat/MODAL_INTEGRATION.md

 - Accepts the same request format as the Claude API
 - Forwards requests to your Modal.ai endpoint
 - Returns responses in a format compatible with the chat interface

+**Important:** You need to update the Modal endpoint URL in `/api/modal.js`:
+- Replace `https://your-username--gemma-chat-api-chat-endpoint.modal.run` with your actual Modal deployment URL
+- The URL format should be: `https://[username]--gemma-chat-api-chat-endpoint.modal.run`

 ## Usage